Saint Vincent College library will be renovated, expanded

 The Saint Vincent College library, which contains a 540-year-old copy of the classic “Canterbury Tales,” plans a $22 million renovation and expansion to give students and faculty the amenities needed for a 21st century learning facility and technology hub.

-For the Benedictine monks whose order founded the college near Latrobe in 1846, libraries have always been a place where “knowledge was transmitted,” whether it was by hand in the Middle Ages or in today's world where “books are on phones,” the college's president, Brother Norman W. Hipps, told an audience of about 100 students, faculty, college officials and supporters Wednesday at ground-breaking ceremonies in front of the Latimer Family Library.
+For the Benedictine monks whose order founded the college near Latrobe in 1846, libraries have always been a place where “knowledge was transmitted,” whether it was by hand in the Middle Ages or in today's world where “books are on phones,” the college's president, Brother Norman W. Hipps, told an audience of about 100 students, faculty, college officials and supporters Wednesday at groundbreaking ceremonies in front of the Latimer Family Library.

 “Technology is a tool for educating students,” Hipps said.